illusoryTwin/quadruped-locomotion-rl/README.md

 # Quadruped Locomotion RL

-This repository includes reinforcement learning locomotion experiments for the Unitree Go2 robot and the deployment infrastructure required to test them in Mujoco simulator.
+This repository includes reinforcement learning locomotion experiments for the Unitree Go2 robot and the deployment infrastructure required to test them in Mujoco simulator and transfer them to real hardware.

+Currently supported tasks include:

+- walking on flat terrain
+- walking on rough terrain
+- climbing upstairs

+These tasks serve as a basis for future experiments, including:

+- Mixture-of-Experts–based policy architectures
+- Soft compliant policies

-Reinforcement learning for Unitree Go2 quadruped locomotion using Isaac Sim 5.1 and Isaac Lab 2.3.0.
+This repo uses Isaac Sim 5.1 and Isaac Lab 2.3.0.

 ## Project Structure